 Carved in stone above the sanctuary are doves of peace and verses from Psalm 139 in the Bible.

 Two large columns flank the steps to the sanctuary, each bearing engravings of members of the Commonwealth who fought in the two world wars, their coats of arms linked by stylised branches to the Tree of the Commonwealth.

 Word's from Laurence Binyon's poem‘ For the Fallen’ are set within bronze on the rear wall of the sanctuary.

 Age shall not weary them

 We will remember them.

-Wreath-laying ceremonies are regularly held in the hall to commemorate the wars and campaigns that New Zealand has participated in.
+Wreath-laying ceremonies are regularly held in the hall to commemorate the wars and campaigns in which New Zealand has participated.
 Many heads of state and members of royal families have attended and laid wreaths to the fallen.